Bhagavatula Dattaguru

-Professor Bhagavatula Dattaguru (born in 1942) is an Indian engineer and academic.
+Bhagavatula Dattaguru (born in 1942) is an Indian engineer and academic.
 He has received several awards, including the Padma Shri Award, India's fourth highest civilian honour in 2005 in the field of science and engineering.

 Education

 Dattaguru had his school education at different board schools in the district where his father, Raghavendra Sastry, worked as a teacher and a headmaster.
 He has a long association with Andhra Loyola College (ALC), where he did his Intermediate (old scheme) and B.Sc degree (Physics main) during 1955-57 and 1957-59 respectively.
 In his degree, he stood first and secured gold medal from Andhra University, to which Loyola College was then affiliated.

 A great lover of science, Dattaguru moved to Bangalore for higher studies and joined the Indian Institute of Science (IISc).
 He went on to complete BE in electrical engineering during 1959-62 and ME in aerospace technology during 1962–64.